Find out where to stay in Edinburgh: here is a succinct summary of the best areas to stay in Edinburgh, the capital of Scotland!

 Photo credit: Flickr – Vanessa Engel

-Further north, between the city centre and the coast – at Leith – stands one of the city’s highest peaks Arthur’s seat, which has panoramic view of the castle.
+Further north, between the city centre and the district of Leith on the coast, stands Arthur’s Seat, one of the city’s highest peaks, offering panoramic view of Edinburgh Castle.
 The famous 251-metre-high hill overlooks the city and the central district.
-It takes a climb of 143 steps to enjoy the view from the top of the Nelson Monument.
-Below, cafes, bars, pubs and restaurants will delight night owls.
-A great place to stay in Edinburgh if you like partying and nature, just a stone’s throw from the city centre.
+Climb the 143 steps to enjoy the view from the top of the Nelson Monument.
+Below, cafes, bars, pubs, and restaurants will delight all night owls.
+Situated just a stone’s throw from the city centre, it’s a great place to stay in Edinburgh if you’re looking for a compromise between a vibrant nightlife and the proximity to natural surroundings.

 Dean village, a little haven of peace